aleksk31/practicalEpigenomics/README.md

 done
 ```

-Now, we can see the new files and count the number of peaks that intersect promoter regions.
+We can see the new files and count the number of peaks that intersect promoter regions.
 ```
 head analyses/peaks.analysis/peaks.promoters.stomach.txt
 head analyses/peaks.analysis/peaks.promoters.sigmoid_colon.txt